SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 As a business owner you have a lot to track.
 Notion can assist you in this task.

-Keep notes about your business model, customer profiles, and any slogan ideas for cups, mugs, shirts and futons with your logo on it.
-Notion helps you keep track of  your projects and your teams projects allowing you to store documents in various workspaces as well as in private pages.
+Keep everything all in one place: business model, customer profiles, and any slogan ideas for cups, mugs, shirts and futons with your logo on it.
+Notion helps you keep track of  your projects and your teams projects allowing you to store documents in various workspaces as well as in private pages with infinite nesting pages.

 ### How to use Notion in the workplace:

-* Organize similar `Notes` in a `Notebook` and similar notebooks in a `Stack.`
-* Connect similar notes with each other using `Tags.`
-* Sync notes between your computer, web browser, iPad, iPhone, etc.
-* Take notes on the go...I LOVE the **top bar note taker**—I use it every day.
-* Share notes and notebooks with other members of your team or with your clients.
+* Use one workspace to store your calendar, notes, task, lists, etc.
+* Pages within pages.
+Drag and drop features mean your business can function hyper efficiently by being hyper organized.
+* Manage and share your teams projects with "Workspace" pages and keep your personal tasks in the same place with "Private" pages.
+* Use Notion "blocks" to edit and move content in a way like never never before.
+* Create lists and databases with the fully customizable table feature.

-### What's new in Evernote 2018?
+### What's new in Notion 2019?

-They just added templates which are a sweet way to get started quickly and standardize some of your information.

-They also added a dark mode.
-(Finally!)
+Quickly import data from Evernote with a few easy clicks.
+They also added a handy search feature that allows you to easily search for specific documents.

 #### What you might not like:

-Evernote is only useful if you use it systematically.
-It also works way better if you use it for everything.
-So for us, we don't use Microsoft Word for typing up drafts or ideas, we put it all in Evernote.

-You should also be aware that with the free version of the Evernote app, you can only sync 2 devices at a time, and you can't view notes on the mobile app if you don't have internet.
+Notion creates a minimalistic space that allows you to build your blocks in whatever form or fashion that you find most useful.
+For those businesses and individuals that do not necessarily have custom processes, it does not provide much structure.
+You really have to be creative and have an idea of how you want to utilize Notion, otherwise the possibilities and options could be a bit overwhelming.

-### Alternates to Evernote:
+### Alternates to Notion:

 * [Evernote](https://evernote.com/)
 * [BoostNote](https://boostnote.io/ "Boostnote Website")